IRS Whistleblower Program: Getting Money from the IRS

 IRS whistleblower program

-The IRS whistleblower program provides the public with a unique opportunity to get money from the IRS, instead of paying money to the IRS as is usually the case.
+The IRS whistleblower program gives the public a unique opportunity to get money from the IRS, instead of paying money to the IRS as is usually the case.
 Under the whistleblower program, the IRS pays money to people who “blow the whistle” on individuals or businesses who provide information to the government regarding tax underpayments or other violations of internal revenue laws.
 This includes providing information about unfiled tax returns, underreported income, undisclosed bank accounts and undervalued taxable estates or gifts.

-In order to receive a whistleblower award from the IRS, the whistleblower must provide a highly detailed description of what they know about the case.
+To receive a whistleblower award from the IRS, the whistleblower must provide a highly detailed description of what they know about the case.
 In particular, a whistleblower claim should contain:

 • A very detailed, specific written narrative of the tax noncompliance issue